 Leavenworth is the largest city in and the county seat of Leavenworth County, Kansas, United States.
 As of the 2010 census, the city population was 35,251.
 Located on the west bank of the Missouri River 25mi northwest of Kansas City, Missouri, it is part of the Kansas City metropolitan area.

-There You Have It – The Best Places To Raise A Family In Kansas
+There You Have It – The Best Places To Grow Up In Kansas

 If you’re looking for a breakdown of cities in Kansas ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.